AFriendlyIrin/SMT-text-editing/README.md

 xDelta patches can be downloaded here or on Romhacking.net ([DDS1](https://www.romhacking.net/hacks/7935/), [DDS2](https://www.romhacking.net/hacks/7916/)).

 ### Devil Survivor
 xDelta patches can be downloaded here or on [Romhacking.net](https://www.romhacking.net/hacks/8008/).
-Cartographer text dumps are provided here if you'd like to make your own edits; note that the game uses SHIFT-JIS encoding, for which a table has been provided in the root directory.
-(No Atlas this time, because I stupidly didn't realize Atlas would work until after I had done everything by hand.)
+Atlas command files are provided here if you'd like to make your own edits; note that the game uses SHIFT-JIS encoding, for which a table has been provided in the root directory.
 Patches for *2* and *Overclocked* are in progress.

 ## Explanations
 Reasoning documentation for all the changes.